There’s nothing better than sitting by a campfire with the wonderful smells of a meal cooking.

 It’s important to use the right type of ice for camping.

 Instead of cubes, you should use a large ice block.
+Block ice stays cold for a long time and is a much better option.

 A thermal ice pack is ideal for this and can be frozen and reused as much as possible.
 The fact that the ice is packed also helps keep food from getting wet in the cooler.
 Of course, non-toxic packs should be used just in case of spills.